jimmyharris/vimfiles/README.md

 2. Update and initialize the submodules.

-3. For Windows 7 use mlink to create hardlinks between the `vimrc/gvimrc` files in this repository and the `_vimrc\_gvimrc` files in the home directory.
+3. For Windows 7 use mlink to create hardlinks between the `vimrc/gvimrc` files in this repository and the `_vimrc/_gvimrc` files in the home directory.
 ```
-> cd %HOME%
+> cd %USERPROFILE%
-> mlink /H vimfiles/vimrc _vimrc
+> mklink /H _vimrc vimfiles\vimrc
-> mlink /H vimfiles/gvimrc _gvimrc
+> mklink /H _gvimrc vimfiles\gvimrc
 ```
-If `mlink` will not work (Windows XP and lower), simply copy the included vimrc and gvim rc files.
+If `mklink` will not work (Windows XP and lower), simply copy the included vimrc and gvim rc files.
 But be careful!
 Changes made to the `_vimrc` and `_gvimrc` files will not be propagated back to your repository, you will need to change them manually.

 ### Updating Plugins